MikalMirkas/d2-writeups/_posts/2022-03-05-vow-of-the-disciple.md

 **Knowledge**

 : Picking up one of these knowledge crystals with a glyph on it will spawn the glyph on the obelisk, if it is not there already.
 If an obelisk offering is rejected or a player with any knowledge stacks dies, the pickups on the relevant player will respawn where they were taken from with the same glyph.
-When all knowledge has been resolved with the obelisk, damage phase starts with the log text, "The ritual is complete, power awaits you..."
+When all knowledge has been resolved with the obelisk, damage phase starts with the kill feed text, "The ritual is complete, power awaits you..." and cleanses all stacks of PD.

 ### Locations
 **Glyph / Dark Room**
-: The glyph/dark room can be opened by any **Darkness Fragment** and has several named ultra Wizards and several Shadow Thrall inside - these can all be ignored.
+: The glyph/dark room can be opened by any **Darkness Fragment** and has multiple named ultra Wizards and several Shadow Thrall inside - these can all be ignored.
 While inside the room, any player inside will be inflicted with stacking **PD**.
 Inside the dark room, there are 9 glowing knowledge crystals with a glyph on them, scattered around the room (see above paragraph for more detail).
 : Each floor's room is larger than the last and will have more death pits.

 ### Interactables